 Rinda received a Master's Degree in Counselor Education, with a focus on community mental health, from Ohio University's Counselor Education Program in 2010.
 She is licensed with the Ohio Counselor, Social Worker, Marriage and Family Therapist Board as a Professional Clinical Counselor with a supervising credential.
 She has also been licensed with the Ohio Chemical Dependency Professionals Board as a Licensed Independent Chemical Dependency Counselor with a supervising credential.
 She is excited about the opportunity to return to the Ohio University campus to serve its students.
 Most recently, she served as the Substance Abuse Coordinator and Counselor at Marietta College.
 While at Marietta College she was accompanied by her certified therapy dog, Buddy.
 Her areas of interest include substance abuse, major life changes, student athletes, dual diagnosis, trauma, and mood and anxiety disorders.
 Her therapeutic style includes aspects of cognitive-behavioral, person-centered, motivational interviewing, and emotional support pet therapy.

-Becky received her doctorate in Counselor Education and Supervision from Ohio University in 2018.
+Dr. Smith received her doctorate in Counselor Education and Supervision from Ohio University in 2018.
 She also holds a Master of Education in Clinical Mental Health Counseling from Auburn University.
-She is licensed with the Ohio Counselor, Social Worker, Marriage and Family Therapist Board as a Licensed Professional Counselor, and is also a National Certified Counselor.
-Becky has experience working with incarcerated adults, at-risk adolescents, children and families, as well as college students.
-Her therapeutic style is integrative utilizing aspects of Cognitive-Behavioral Therapy, Acceptance and Commitment Therapy, Motivational Interviewing, Dialectical Behavior Therapy, and Gestalt.
-Her areas of interest include substance abuse, social media and wellbeing, grief and loss, anxiety, and depression.
+Becky is licensed with the Ohio Counselor, Social Worker, Marriage and Family Therapist Board as a Licensed Professional Clinical Counselor, and is also a National Certified Counselor.
+Her clinical experience includes working with incarcerated adults, at-risk adolescents, children and families, and college students.
+Her therapeutic style is integrative utilizing aspects of cognitive theories, Motivational Interviewing, and Gestalt.
+Some clinical areas of interest for Becky include substance abuse, social media and wellbeing, grief and loss, anxiety, and depression.

 Mitzi graduated with her MA in Organizational Communication through Ohio University's Scripps College of Communication.
 In addition, Mitzi holds a BS degree in English Education from Indiana University of Pennsylvania.
 After several years of teaching, Mitzi joined the CPS staff in the fall of 2012.
 Mitzi is a fourth year mentor for Ohio University’s First Scholars’ Program for first generation college students.
 When she finds time, Mitzi loves to get on her running shoes and train for races as well as spend time with her husband and three children.